idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 !template! item key=system-design-interface
 All external system interaction is performed either through file [!ac](I/O) or through local [!ac](API) calls.
-Neither the [!ac](MOOSE) framework, nor the modules are designed to interact with any external system directly through remote procedure calls.
-Any code to code coupling performed through the [!ac](MOOSE) framework is done directly through API calls either in a static binary or after loading shared libraries.
+Neither the framework, nor the modules are designed to interact with any external system directly through remote procedure calls.
+Any code to code coupling performed using the framework are done directly through API calls either in a static binary or after loading shared libraries.
 !template-end!

 !template! item key=security-structure
-The [!ac](MOOSE) framework does not require any elevated privileges to operate and does not run any stateful services, daemons or other network programs.
+The framework does not require any elevated privileges to operate and does not run any stateful services, daemons or other network programs.
 Distributed runs rely on the [!ac](MPI) library.
 !template-end!